Trump welcomes Americans freed by North Korea back to the US - Journal du Cameroun

 A series of provocative North Korean missile tests have been met with US sanctions and a tougher Chinese stance on cross border trade.

-Officials in Washington believe the punitive economic measures have prompted fuel shortages in North Korea and increased tension inside the regime.
+Officials in Washington believe the measures have prompted fuel shortages in North Korea and increased tension inside the regime.

 North Korea official Kim Yong Chul, who met Pompeo in Pyongyang, insisted the country’s openness to talks was “not the result of sanctions that have been imposed from outside,” but a change in regime focus.